matteogiorgi/podeen/README.md

 ### Code

-This last script trims a little bit of the neckbear: it resets your *VSCode* configuration and installs a couple of extensions to make it the more vanilla possible.
+This last script trims a little bit of the neckbear: it resets your *VSCode* configuration and installs a couple of extensions to make it as loose as a goose and ready to roll in no time.
 Run `./podeen_code` from the root of the repository ;)

 You need to have *VSCode* installed, check the [official website](https://code.visualstudio.com) for the deb package.